aarora42/DB3200-FinalProject/README.md

 Users can add a song with a title and custom genre (enumeration).
 The Song object is on the many side of a one to many relationship with albums as there can be many songs in a single album
 ### Album Object
 Users can create albums with a title and the album is one the 'one' side of a one-to-many relationship with songs.
 This means that one album can contain many songs.
 It is also on the 'many' side of a one-to-many relationship with artists as a single artist can write many songs.
 The editor screen of this object allows the user to view a list of the songs related to that album

+## Relationships
+## User-to-Domain
+The user, artists, are on the 'one' side of a one to many relationship with the album domain object.
+This is because a single artist can write many albums.
+There is also a dependency on the artist.
+If you delete and artist, the database cascade deletes the album records.

+## Domain-to-Domain
+Album and Songs are in a one-to-many relationship, respectively.
+One album can contain many songs and if you delete an album, its songs are also deleted

+## Portable Enumerations

+## User Interface Requirements